OokTech/TW5-Bob/Configuration.md

   can serve wikis that don't normally have the plugin and edit them as though they did.
 - `heartbeat` settings for the heartbeat that makes sure the browser and server are still connected.
-You can almost certainly ignore this setting.
-The only setting is `interval`, the heartbeat message is sent every `interval` milliseconds (1000 milliseconds = 1 second).
-On slower hardware a longer heartbeat may be needed to prevent error messages when there is no error.
+You can almost certainly ignore these settings.
+  - `interval` the heartbeat message is sent every `interval` milliseconds (1000 milliseconds = 1 second).
+  - `timeout` is the length of time to wait for a heartbeat signal before assuming that the connection is no longer working.
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no